joshbegley/nyt-latest/previous.md

 **Officials Investigating San Diego Mosque Shooting as Possible Hate Crime**\
-`Three people fatally shot at the Islamic Center of San Diego on Monday.
+`Three people were killed at the Islamic Center of San Diego on Monday.
 The authorities said the security guard, who was fatally shot, may have prevented a more deadly massacre.`\
 https://www.nytimes.com/video/us/100000010911471/san-diego-islamic-center-mosque-shooting.html

 **Pollock and Brancusi Join the $100 Million Club at Auction**\